Previous Posts

 • 2010-05: New IBM World Record SPC-1 Result

 ORIGINALLY POSTED 3rd February 2010 12,777 views on developerworks You may have already seen that SVC has yet again set a new world record benchmark when it comes to the Storage Performance Council’s SPC-1 benchmark.
-The initial planning called for a full eight node test – as we normally do, and the manufacturing requests were [Read More]
+The initial planning called for a full eight node test – as we normally do, and the manufacturing requests were put in to setup the 4000+ HDD configuration needed to saturate an 8 node CF8 cluster running the SVC 5.1. code.
+However, as this was mid 4Q, and customer orders are always fullfilled in preference to internal requests, late in the day we could only… [Read More]

 2010-05: New IBM World Record SPC-1 Result